‘I had to leave Ireland to get my endometriosis treated’

-The Coombe Women & Infants University Hospital have launched a dedicated clinic for the treatment of endometriosis, facilitated by a consultant-led multidisciplinary team with representatives from Physiotherapy, Dietetics and Pain Management.
+In March 2021, the Coombe Women & Infants University Hospital launched the first dedicated clinic for the treatment of endometriosis, facilitated by a consultant-led multidisciplinary team with representatives from Physiotherapy, Dietetics and Pain Management.
 The Coombe’s Endometriosis Clinic will serve women who have received an objective diagnosis of endometriosis.
 From the March / April 2020 issue of IMAGE, endometriosis sufferer Kate Brayden says it’s time the condition is given due attention.

 Four years ago, at the age of 21, I woke up with visceral burning pain all over the lower half of my body, and life has never quite been the same since.